karthikironman/pomodoro-frontend/README.md

 ## Login Information

 The login information is stored in `sessionStorage`.
-This means that the user needs to log in every time they visit the app or reload the page.
+This means that the user needs to log in every time they visit the app.

 - **sessionStorage**: A web storage object that stores data for the duration of the page session.
 - **Implication**: The login state is not persistent across browser sessions or tab closures, ensuring a new login is required for each visit.